neilgee/jeniscores/README.md

 Optional Full width for Page

-Optional Full width for Posts (Needs Single Post Template Plugin activated)
+Optional Full width for Posts (Needs **Single Post Template** Plugin activated)

 ##How the Front Page Works
-If no Home widgets are used shows default layout and posts
+If no Home Widgets are used shows default layout and posts

-If any Home widgets are used shows Widgets and no sidebar
+If any Home Widgets are used shows Widgets and full width layout

 ##What Miscellaneous Functions are included
 * Shortcode allowed in Widgets